jlengstorf/lengstorf.com/content/drafts/labels.md

 Of course, the _obvious_ reason is that I'm such a goddamned special little snowflake that I can't be labeled.
 But debilitating narcissism aside, I just don't feel comfortable waving the banners of a group.

+## But Isn't "Anti-Label" a Label?

+"Whoa whoa whoa," I can hear you thinking.
+"Isn't going 'anti-label' just another label that contrarian douchebags like you use to make themselves feel unique?"

+And it's hard for me to argue with that, because the difference between a rebellious teenager claiming anti-label as his label, and what I'm advocating here may just be a matter of opinion.

+But my goal isn't to get people to describe me as "the anti-label guy".
+More importantly, I would never call myself that.

+People are bombarded with information on all fronts from the time they wake up until the time they fall asleep.
+So we take shortcuts: clichés, proverbs, aphorisms, maxims, and precepts.
+In many cases, these shortcuts are helpful: they provide shorthand for behavioral codes of conduct, pass down general wisdom, and compress complex ideas into a compact phrase (e.g. "a bird in the hand is worth two in the bush").

+But when we take these shortcuts with people, things get weird. **Labels become stereotypes become prejudices, and we stop seeing someone as an individual — instead, we see her as a member of whatever group we've lumped her into.**[^white-guys]

+[^white-guys]:
+    Here's an example that always bothers me: most of the time, if Jenny is on the news or being interviewed, Jenny can't just be Jenny — she's Jenny of the Women and therefore is burdened with all the preconceived roles and assumptions that society has placed on All Women.

+    As I've been thinking more and more about this — specifically about how labels supercede our personalities when we allow them to take over — it hit me in a real way (as opposed to the dim understanding that something is true) that these label issues that sit at the foundation of sexism, racism, et al. have never affected me, because the idea that I, Jason, could somehow be a representative of All White Men is absurd, and it sounds absurd to everyone.

+    (And for that reason, I'd like to point out that I am well aware of my privilege.)

+    Yet somehow, whenever we see a woman or a black person or a Muslim in an interview, they're asked to answer questions on behalf of All Women or All Black People or All Muslims, as if it's somehow _not_ ridiculous to expect them to speak for "their kind".
+As if there's a cabal of All Women that meets every second Thursday to hash out what they stand for, and what major events do and don't count as "big wins for women everywhere".

+The most damaging effect, though, is when we take these shortcuts with ourselves.
+When I cop out on defining who I want to be and just adopt a label, I've relinquished control of my own identity.
+Rather than being an individual with my own unique assortment of ambitions, tastes, and idiosyncracies, I've removed my own will and chosen to let the group make those decisions for me.

+**If [the story I tell myself]({{< ref "blog/stories.md" >}}) is that I am my labels, I've cut off huge areas of opportunity for personal development, exploration, new ideas, and growth.** Not because I have an aversion to becoming better, but because I took a shortcut that prevented me from even seeing that those opportunities existed in the first place.[^traveler]

+[^traveler]:
+    The concept of travel was one of these moments in my life.
+I had always assumed that long-term travel was for Rich Travelers, and that label didn't apply to me.
+I believed I wasn't part of the group who could travel, so I never gave any consideration to whether or not I could do it.

+    As soon as I challenged the assumption that labels dictate possibilities, I was able to see the opportunity, and it resulted in one of the [greatest adventures of my life so far]({{< ref "two-years-in-airbnbs.md" >}}).

-## \#1: Adopting a Label Means Adopting a Set of Rules
+## Adopting a Label Means Adopting a Set of Rules

-Becoming a digital nomad, if you read the articles about it online, would imply that you need to meet certain criteria in order to officially belong to the group.
+Becoming a digital nomad — if you believe the articles about it — would imply that you must meet certain criteria in order to officially belong to the group.

-You need to sell all your stuff and travel the world.
-You need to visit certain "DN hubs".
-You need to choose which faction you belong to: the Programmers, the Marketers and Drop-Shippers, or the Travel Bloggers.[^factions]
+You _must_ sell all your stuff and travel the world.
+You _must_ visit certain "DN hubs".
+You _must_ choose which faction you belong to: the Programmers, the Marketers and Drop-Shippers, or the Travel Bloggers.[^factions]

 [^factions]:
     This in itself is a "rule" that bothers me: there is no real limit to what you can do remotely for work.
 If your job is based on the computer and/or conversation, [you can work from anywhere]({{< ref "remote-work-course.md" >}}).

-And while none of these rules are real — mostly they're the opinions of early-adopting writers who get cited by the next wave of writers (who are then cited by the mainstream writers who've started hearing about this "hot new trend") until the ideas become canon — they all create barriers and pressure.
+And while none of these rules are real — mostly they're the opinions of early-adopting writers who get cited by the next wave of writers (who are then cited by the mainstream writers who've started hearing about this "hot new trend") until the ideas become canon — they all create a mythos that becomes a label that creates barriers and pressure.

 In the [Digital Nomad subreddit](https://www.reddit.com/r/digitalnomad/), there are frequent questions about "becoming a digital nomad" asking if one itinerary or another would qualify someone as a _true_ nomad.